OrchardCMS/OrchardCore/src/docs/guides/gulp-pipeline/README.md

 ]
 ```

 All input and output paths are relative to the extension root folder.
 However they do not have to reside within the extension folder; using `../` to resolve paths outside of the extension folder is fully supported.
-It is a common convention in Orchard to use a folder named `Assets` to contain input asset files and to keep those separate from the output asset files, but this is not required.
+It is a common convention in Orchard Core to use a folder named `Assets` to contain input asset files and to keep those separate from the output asset files, but this is not required.

 Using the asset pipeline is completely optional.
 If you don't add an `Asset.json` manifest file in the root folder of your extension, the client-side asset pipeline will simply ignore your extension.